Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 All nerds.

-Okay, bunch of virgins.
+Okay, bunch of virgins, got it.

 Well, that brings us at the end of this episode.